meniku/NPBehave/README.md

 ## Blackboard Alternatives

-In NPBehave you define your behavior tree within a `MonoBehavior`, as thus it isn't necessary to store everything in the blackboard.
+In NPBehave you define your behavior tree within a `MonoBehaviour`, as thus it isn't necessary to store everything in the blackboard.
 If you don't have `BlackboardDecorator` or `BlackboardQuery` with other stop rules than `Stops.NONE`, you probably don't need them to be in the blackboard at all.
 You can also just make use of plain member variables - it is often the cleaner, faster to write and more performant.
 It means that you won't make use of the event-drivenness of NPBehave in that case, but it's often not necessary.

 If you want to be able to make use of [`stopsOnChange` stops rules](#stops-rules) without using the Blackboard, two alternative ways exist in NPBehave:

 1. use a regular [`Condition` decorator](#stops-rules).
 This decorator has an optional [`stopsOnChange` stops rules](#stops-rules) parameter.
-When provididing any other value than `Stops.NONE`, the condition will frequently check the condition and interrupt the node according to the stops rule when the result of the given `query` function changes.
+When providing any other value than `Stops.NONE`, the condition will frequently check the condition and interrupt the node according to the stops rule when the result of the given `query` function changes.
 Be aware that this method is not event-driven, it queries every frame (or at the provided interval) and as thus may lead to many queries if you make heavy use of them.
 However for simple cases it is often is sufficient and much simpler than a combination of a Blackboard-Key, a `Service` and a `BlackboardCondition`.
 2. Build your own event-driven `Decorator`s.
 It's actually pretty easy, just extend from [ObservingDecorator](#implementing-observing-decorators) and override the `isConditionMet()`, `StartObserving()` and `StopObserving()` methods.

 ## Node execution results